visualizela/waterLA/_posts/1941-05-04-Soni-Kanaya.md

 ![Boulder From Flood](images/Boulder_From_Flood_SK.png)
    {:.image}
-Courtesy of Los Angeles Times Photographic Archives, UCLA, Library Special Collections, Charles E. Young Research Library, https://calisphere.org/item/ark:/21198/zz002cthhd/ / After a large flood in La Crescenta-Montrose, a large boulder carried by flood waters sits on the side of a road.
+[Courtesy of Los Angeles Times Photographic Archives, UCLA, Library Special Collections, Charles E. Young Research Library,](https://calisphere.org/item/ark:/21198/zz002cthhd/).
+After a large flood in La Crescenta-Montrose, a large boulder carried by flood waters sits on the side of a road.
    {:.caption}

 As the Los Angeles population was growing exponentially in the 19th century, urban developments spread closer to the mountains putting them at greater danger for flood damage.
 The concrete and impervious ground cover used in developments in Los Angeles allowed flood water to travel further as they could not soak back into the ground  easily.

 ![Anaheim Flooding](images/Anaheim_Flooding_SK.png)
    {:.image}
-Courtesy of Anaheim Public Library photograph collection on Anaheim local history, Anaheim Public Library, March 4, 1941 (issued), https://calisphere.org/item/ark:/13030/kt538nc6nh/ / Flood waters running over impervious surfaces in 1941 in Anaheim.
+[Courtesy of Anaheim Public Library photograph collection on Anaheim local history, Anaheim Public Library, March 4, 1941 (issued),](https://calisphere.org/item/ark:/13030/kt538nc6nh/).
+Flood waters running over impervious surfaces in 1941 in Anaheim.
    {:.caption}

 Damages for floods in the 1800s were notable, but not nearly as destructive as those in the early to mid 1900s where there was more infrastructure but not a proportional amount of flood protection.
 The county of Los Angeles was aware of this discrepancy and started haphazard attempts at flood protection (such as levees, check dams, and debris basins) with the limited funding they received from small bond measures and municipal taxes.
 However, the continuous increase in urban development offset these early flood control measures.
 It was not until the 1930s when massive floods struck and the LA county received federal support, funding, and assistance from Flood Control Acts and the Army Corps of Engineers to remedy flooding problems.